Basements for housing

 Including a basement in residential developments helps maximises usage of available land, offers added value, more space and accommodation with additional performance benefits.
 Refurbishment or alterations to existing spaces below ground are also an effective way of providing additional habitable space to a property.
 It is possible to retrofit a basement under or adjacent to an existing property.

-A basement storey is defined within the Building Regulations of England and Wales as at least 1.2m below adjoining ground level.
+A basement story is defined within the Building Regulations of England and Wales as at least 1.2m below adjoining ground level.
+This aspect has implications for natural lighting and ventilation.
+For much deeper structures there are several other options to cover there two important issues.

 Benefits of domestic basements include: